API Stability Short-Term

 }

-Since the results are very long, they've been shortened here to save space.
+Since the results are very long, they've been reduced here to only a few environment variables.

 Table: EnvironmentVariableUsage